 I wanna make change and self-actualization accessible – because if we can’t understand it, then how can we achieve it?

-My hope is that WANT gives women (but men too, hi dudes!) a way to experience the full range of their thoughts and emotions and then proactively transcend them.
+My hope is that WANT gives you a way to experience the full range of your thoughts and emotions and then proactively transcend them.

 WANT will always be a place of openness, honesty, and proactivity, a tool kit that you get to choose how to use.